 Cold Chain Monitoring

-Retailers who work with goods that get spoiled easily experience incredible loses up to $70mln annually.
+Retailers who work with goods that get spoiled easily experience incredible losses of up to $70mln annually.
 At the same time, the prices for sensors are decreasing rapidly and they have become affordable for the majority of businesses.
-With the help of IoT sensors, it is possible to monitor such vital parameters as temperature, humidity, CO2, light, motion.
+With the help of IoT sensors, it is possible to monitor such vital parameters as temperature, humidity, CO2, light, and motion.
 It is also possible to make sure that the containers are not opened during the delivery.

 RFID Chip Monitors Product Freshness